 Levi Yant: (Harvard University).
 Levi has been working with us on genome scans comparing diploid and tetraploid A. arenosa and is now applying his skills to other species to ask whether similar mechanisms are under selection.

 Nancy Kleckner: (Harvard University).
 The Kleckner lab has been instrumental in discussion of ideas related to mechanisms of meiosis.
 Brian Arnold is also working on tetraploid yeast in the Kleckner lab, and Dr. Kleckner is a co-sponsor of Kevin Wright's NRSA.

 Dan Hartl: (Harvard University).
-Dan Hartl and his student Russ Corbett-Detig collaborated with us on our work on RADseq biases.
+Dan Hartl and his student Russ Corbett-Detig collaborated with us on our work on RADseq biases and we have an ongoing collaboration to develop a set of neutral expectations for polyploid evolution that will account for some of the bizarre things polyploids do.
 We have joint lab meetings with the Hartl lab, and value our ongoing discussions.

 Spring 2013.
 Left to right: Brian Arnold, Kirsten Bomblies, Julie Vu, Ben Hunter, Pierre Baduel, Kevin Wright, Masooma Naseer Cheema, Katherine Xue.